deeplearning4j/deeplearning4j/glossary.md

 ###<a name="batch">Batch Normalization</a>

-Batch Normalization does what is says: it normalizes mini-batches when they're fed into a layer.
+Batch Normalization does what is says: it normalizes mini-batches as they're fed into a neural-net layer.
 Batch normalization has two potential benefits: it can accelerate learning because it allows you to employ higher learning rates, and also regularizes that learning.

 * [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](http://arxiv.org/abs/1502.03167)